Builders FirstSource Inc. (BLDR) Stock Could Soon Reward Patient Investors

 Builders FirstSource Inc. (BLDR): Who are the competitors?

-The company’s main competitors (and peers) include Trex Company Inc. (TREX) that is trading -10.53% down over the past 12 months and Carlisle Companies Incorporated (CSL) that is -13.40% lower over the same period.
+The company’s main competitors (and peers) include Trex Company Inc. (TREX) that is trading 0.57% up over the past 12 months and Carlisle Companies Incorporated (CSL) that is -19.14% lower over the same period.
 TopBuild Corp.
-(BLD) is 19.39% up on the 1-year trading charts.
+(BLD) is 9.68% up on the 1-year trading charts.